nounsDAO/nouns-monorepo/README.md

 # vrbs-monorepo

-N00uns DAO is a generative avatar art collective run by a group of crypto misfits.
+Vrbs DAO is a generative avatar art collective run by a group of crypto misfits.

 ## Packages